-2020/21 has been a challenging year for the partner agencies of the CSP.
-The regulatory framework around COVID 19 has placed resourcing challenges on several partners.
+2021/22 was a challenging year for the partner agencies of the CSP.
+COViD 19 and the associated regulations, restrictions and work streams placed resourcing challenges on several partners.
 This issue has also faced public sector agencies throughout the United Kingdom.
-As the vaccination programme takes effect, and the restrictions ease, this will reduce this burden to some extent.
-However, for areas such as Fylde which encompass a coastal strip taken with foreign travel being limited this will result in an extremely busy summer season as was the case in 2020.
-This will place differing burdens on partners to respond to large numbers of visitors to ensure that anti-social behaviour is kept to a minimum.
+As the vaccination booster programme takes effect, it is hoped that no further lockdowns or other serious restrictions will be necessary.
+However, for areas such as Fylde which encompass a coastal strip will place differing burdens on partners to respond to large numbers of visitors to ensure that anti-social behaviour is kept to a minimum.

 However, despite the challenging environment it is pleasing to report that the Partnership continues to work well together to help to minimise how crime and disorder affects communities.
 The Fylde continues to have one of the lowest crime rates in Lancashire ensuring that it remains a safe place in which to work, live and visit.

-FURTHER INFORMATION AVAILABLE FROM
+FURTHER INFORMATION AVAILABLE FROM James Crouan, Chair of the Partnership JamesCrouan@lancsfirerescue.org.uk